 Crowd control at public events in Ireland

 However, this right is limited by legislation to protect public order and morality.
 The law as discussed below prevents or controls meetings that are calculated or designed to cause a riot or breach of the peace.
-There is more information about these public order offences here.
+You can read more about public order offences.

-The purpose of crowd control at public events is to maintain public peace and order and ensure the safety of all who are gathered there.
-There are laws in place designed to give the Gardai (Irish police force) clear and comprehensive legal powers to deal with crowd control.
+The purpose of crowd control at public events is to maintain public peace and order and ensure the safety of all who are gathered.
+Part III of the Criminal Justice (Public Order) Act 1994 gives the Garda Síochána (Irish police force) clear and comprehensive legal powers to deal with crowd control.

 Control of access to certain events

 Section 21 of the Criminal Justice (Public Order) Act 1994 empowers the Gardaí to place barriers on roads up to one mile (1.6 km) from where a particular event involving a large number of people is taking place.

 The decision on the placing of barriers must be made by a Garda who is of Superintendent rank or higher.
 When the barriers are in place the Gardaí are allowed to prohibit you from crossing or passing the barrier if you do not have a ticket for the event.
 The Garda may also seize any alcohol or disposable drinks containers or any offensive article at the barrier before allowing you to proceed to the event.